Map and Tour of Cleveland Hoods

-In one of the largest Midwest cities and the most reputable city within Ohio, the Cleveland hoods are widely known to be within the divided sections of Down The Way, Up The Way, the West Side, Out The Way, also on the city’s West Side and into the suburbs known as the Heights.
+In one of the largest cities of Ohio and the Midwest, presents a map of the streets within the Cleveland hoods.
+A full break down of East Side sections like Down The Way and Up The Way, the West Side and the suburbs known as the Heights.

 Cleveland Hoods Key: Dark Red = Out Tha Way | Black = Up The Way | Light Blue = Down The Way | Blue = West Side | Gold = Suburbs